cloudfoundry/docs-book-cloudfoundry/README.md

 **Note**: Once your pull request is merged, your changes appear on [docs.cloudfoundry.org](http://docs.cloudfoundry.org) the next time the cf-docs team pushes updates to the production docs.
 Updates go live at least once a week.

-Bookbinder attempts to assemble the doc set from your local copies.
-It will skip any topic repositories that you do not have checked out.